Tanmay53/shastrarth/README.md

 The Second Participant gets the chance to ask a question related to the topic of Shastrarth.

-This continues until any one participant is unable to answer a question or answers it wrong.
+This continues until any one participant is :
+* unable to answer the question

+OR
+* answers it wrong

-But the condition is that, if the oponent answers the question wrong then the participant who asked the question should be able to answer the question otherwise the oponent is considered as winner.
+But the condition is that,

+if the oponent answers the question wrong
+* then the participant who asked the question should be able to answer the question and the opponent should accept it to consider the questioner as the winner.

+else
+* the oponent is considered as winner.

+In case of any disagreement between the Participants :
+* The Shastrarth ends.
+* The Shastrarth is termed as Suspended.
+* The Shastrarth can be Rescheduled to continue in the Future.

 ## Reward